ImaadhRenosh/cs50x-final-project-I-MAIL/README.md

     python app.py
     ```

-4. **Access the Project**: change into project directory and run flask:
+4. **Access the Project**: change into the project directory and run flask,
+    then click on the link provided to open I-MAIL in a web browser of your choice:
     ```sh
     flask run
     ```